erichschroeter/wlm/README.md

 ![Continuous Integration](https://github.com/erichschroeter/window-layout-manager/workflows/Continuous%20Integration/badge.svg)

-_window-layout-manager_ is a utility program that can automatically move and resize windows based on a profile.
+**wlm** is a command-line tool to move and resize windows based on a config.

+# Rationale

+**wlm** started as an open source replacement to http://www.stefandidak.com/windows-layout-manager/ and a way for me to get more experience with [Rust](https://www.rust-lang.org/).
+The intent is to provide cross-platform support, with Windows being the first to be implemented.

-# Constructing a profile
+# Installation

+    cargo install wlm

+# How to Use

+## Create a config

-A profile is a list of windows and their respective properties.
+A config is a list of windows and their respective properties.

+    wlm init

+By default, this will create a `default.json` in your platform-specific location.
+This is determined by the [directories](https://crates.io/crates/directories) library.
-Creating a profile file can be done by executing the `ls` command with the `--as-json` flag.
+Multiple configs can be created by using the `--file` argument.
-This will output [JSON](http://json.org/) text that can be saved to a file and modified.

-## Bash / CommandPrompt

-    window-layout-manager ls --as-json > myprofile.json
+## View available window information

+Once a window is in a state you like, get its information via the `ls` command.

+    wlm ls

-## PowerShell
+## Modify a config

-Redirecting the output in [PowerShell](https://docs.microsoft.com/en-us/powershell/) requires special attention due to the default encoding used by PowerShell.
-The JSON profile file needs to be UTF-8 compatible.

-_**NOTE:** If the window title has non-ASCII characters this method may not work if filtering by the window title._

-    window-layout-manager ls --as-json | Out-File -Encoding ASCII myprofile.json

-# Applying a profile

-    window-layout-manager apply myprofile.json
+The following example will create a new window in your config:

+    wlm add --process "chrome.exe" -x 0 -y 0 -w 800 -H 600

+And now that, that window exists it can be modified via the following example:

+    wlm config windows.0.process "chrome.exe"
+    wlm config windows.0.x 0
+    wlm config windows.0.y 0
+    wlm config windows.0.w 800
+    wlm config windows.0.h 600

+To view your existing config:

+    wlm config

-# Customizing a profile
+# TODO

-As of _version 1.0_, profiles are pretty bare-bones, offering support for specifying the following properties of a window:

-* Position (_x_ and _y_ coordinates of the upper-left corner of the window)
-* Dimensions (_width_ and _height_ of the window)

-More properties may be added in the future.
+- [x] Add support for default config location
+    - `$HOME/.config/wlm/default.json`
+- [x] Add support for modifying existing config via CLI
+    - e.g. `wlm config windows.2.process "chrome.exe"`
+- [ ] Add support for specifying monitor
+- [ ] Add support for percentage-based configs
+    - e.g. similar to how tiling window managers work or Windows snapping
+- [ ] Add support for a daemon/service that will auto apply config on new window events